MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/ssmp-disabling-monitoring.md

 Management Pack for SQL Server allows you to exclude certain editions of SQL Server instances from monitoring.

 To exclude editions that you do not want to monitor, override the **Editions of SQL Server to be excluded** parameter in the **MSSQL on Windows: Discover SQL Server Database Engines (Local)** discovery with the editions that you want to exclude.
+Use comma to specify multiple editions.

 The following table lists short names that you can use to override the **Editions of SQL Server to be excluded** parameter.